dirkk0/repo-cgl-master2020/README.md

 ## server

-to start the server, you need to install the express middleware first liek so:
+to start the server, you need to install the express middleware first like so:

 `npm install express`